Film in Review: Springes to catch Woodcocks

 That the desire for total control can conceal a desire for total powerlessness will remain a mystery only to those who have forgotten the meaning of “all or nothing.”
 The first desire is one that auteurist writer-director P. T. Anderson might be presumed to know, and Phantom Thread, his highly compelling seventh feature, is a movie that remembers.
 Set in a 1950s London both lavish and spare, it captures the rich textures of a bygone world of high fashion, yet sounds a deeper note than the expected satire.
 At once highly cinematic and a total actor’s picture, offering all the satisfactions of the classic Hollywood melodrama, it tells its story mainly through the extraordinary subtlety of its three leading performances, as captured by the director’s own 35mm photography.
 Such cohesion is the more essential, however, for sustaining a deeper tension.
 For, no less than a love story, or a film about an artist and his muse, it is one whose epigraph could be the words spoken by its heroine (Vicky Krieps) to its anti-hero (Daniel Day-Lewis) as they sit by the fire of his country house the evening after they meet: “If you want to have a staring contest with me, you will lose.”
-It is to be a contest fraught with peculiar ambiguity–since what does it mean when one party willingly concedes?

 There are, fittingly, two beginnings.
 The first opens the film.
 Shot in three-quarter closeup, slightly from below, a youngish woman speaks to someone offscreen: “Reynolds has made my dreams come true.”
 The second, some ten minutes later, launches its plot.
 In it, a somewhat older man sits at a favorite corner of a favorite restaurant.
 Beside him, where she was waiting when he arrived, sits his sister and business manager, about the same age.
 He is handsome and well dressed as ever, though also a bit haggard, perhaps more from the letdown after accomplishment than mere fatigue.
 “I have an unsettled feeling,” he tells her, then adds, “I’ve been having the strangest memories of Mama lately.
 Coming to me in my dreams, smelling her scent.
 The strongest sense that she’s near us, reaching out towards us.”
 Though he claims to find this comforting rather than “spooky,” his words trouble his sister–enough to make her suggest a change of plans.
 He will head to the country house that night, she will follow the day after.
 And so it is only a dissolve cut and a night drive, ferried along by Jonny Greenwood’s rippling score, before Reynolds Woodcock finds himself in the sun-washed breakfast room of a country inn: still a bit battered, but refreshed and changed, and one whom the chance encounter could not find in better appetite.